antonbanan/tempus-docker/README.md

 REQUIREMENTS
 ------------

-For run you need configuration file ".env" in root catalog;
+For run you need configuration file ".env" in root catalog and installed Docker and Docker-compose in your enviroment.
 > to get ".env" file contact antbongen@gmail.com